pjshvision/Mighty-Masks-2020/README.md

 I tried to model Mighty Masks on number of presentation ideas I came across when researching various supplier & online retailer websites.
 I sought to blend the factual informative style of the average supplier and the impressive presentation style the online retailer.

+My intention was to keep the design fresh and aesthetically minimalistic.
+I played around with and dropped navbars incl burger icon, home pg modal, jumbotron, zoom-in & out effects, timeline bar (both coded & image based) - as I felt these features detracted from user experience rather than improved it.

 I've added my research & inspriration as a PDF (../assets/research-inspiration/Mighty%20Masks%20initial%20research.pdf)

 Based on my initial research I then created a wireframes mock-up (../assets/wireframes/Mighty%20Masks%202020.pdf).
+I followed my Wireframes closely for most part.
+The small number of divergences are based on consideration of spacing and userbility (e.g. Get-In-Touch pg was org 3 features in top row, changed to 2 features in top row w/ 3rd (the map) placed in row below)

 ## Features ##
 The project is divided into 5 pages with a number of features.